loicsander/glose-js/README.md

   		12: a side column on both sides (1 & 2) of the main col
   		1: one side column to the left of the main col
   		2: one side column to the right of the main col
-– move: optional boolean, add ‘false’ if you want Glose to skip the side column creation and element moving
+– moveOnly: optional boolean, add ‘true’ if you want Glose to skip the side column creation and element moving
 ```

-* Here’s an example of the plugin at work: http://www.akalollip.com/experiment/glose-4/
+* Here’s an example of the plugin at work: http://www.akalollip.com/experiment/glose/

 **Disclaimer**